ahmedsam007/NanoJet/PRIVACY_POLICY.md

 - ✅ All operations are local to your device
 - ✅ Your privacy is fully protected

-The IDMMac extension is designed with privacy as a top priority.
+The NanoJet extension is designed with privacy as a top priority.
 It performs its function entirely on your device without collecting or transmitting any user data.

 ---

-**By using the IDMMac extension, you agree to this privacy policy.**
+**By using the NanoJet extension, you agree to this privacy policy.**

 For the full terms of use, please visit: https://github.com/ahmedsam007/IdmMac